 - Maintenance of program data, budget, and accountability

-- Initiate, and manage multiple projects, including community capacity building, research and evaluation activities, conference presentations and quality improvement initiatives.
+- Initiate, and manage multiple projects, including community capacity building, research and evaluation activities, conference presentations

 - Substantive program management, implementation and supervisory experience with 3+ years in a hospital/health care setting, with specific experience in the area of chronic illness preferred.
 Major teaching hospital experience is highly desirable.

 - Visionary leadership and passion for providing outstanding patient care, support and education, from a population-based perspective

 - Ability to excel in a fast-paced, outcome-driven environment

 - Outstanding interpersonal skills and ability to cultivate effective relationships in a fast-paced, outcomes-oriented, interdisciplinary environment

 - Exceptional critical thinker with systems-oriented, innovative approach to problem solving

 - Aspires to contribute to self, colleague and organizational learning